 The simplest way to define cash flow is the movement of money in or out of the business during a pre-specified time period.

 Maintaining and updating cash flows is crucial for the business to understand its liquidity as well as take sound financial decisions.

-IFRS Guidelines on preparation of Cash flow Statements
+IFRS Guidelines for preparation of Cash flow Statements

 According to International Financial Reporting Standards (IFRS), the movement of all cash and cash equivalent statements should be included in a firm’s cash flow statements.
 This means that along with cash on hand , a business needs to include demand deposits, short term liquid investments that could be easily converted to cash, as well as overdrawn bank balances.
 Any movement in borrowings or net debts need not be shown in the cash flow statements.

 IFRS states that the cash flow statement should be consistently prepared either using direct method (i.e. Based on cash receipts and payments) or indirect method (i.e. Wherein profit or loss is adjusted for the effect of non-cash adjustments).

 While preparing a cash flow statement the major goal for a business is to enhance the use of funds.
 Cash flows help a business to speed up collections, avoid unnecessary and early disbursements and to minimise idle balances.